 Being diagnosed with non-Hodgkin lymphoma can be both emotionally and practically challenging.
 Listening to others who have experienced similar situations is often re-assuring and can be helpful for you, your loved ones or when preparing questions for your doctor or a specialist.

 Watch this video about a patient's experience after being diagnosed with non-Hodgkin lymphoma.

 Where to get help

 If you need help, talking to your doctor is a good place to start.
-If you'd like to find out more, or talk to someone else, here are some organisations that can help:
+If you'd like to find out more, or talk to someone else, go to: